 When I decided to get serious about my career change, I did a one-on-one consultation with Holly from Jolly Holly Ed Services, who led me to Instructional Design Online Learning (IDOL) courses.
 Holly gave good insight into how career changers could achieve their end goals.
 She gave me A LOT of options.
 IDOL fit best with my plan.
 So I researched IDOL courses Academy, and I became convinced it would be a good fit for me.
 Robin also had a conversation with me, but she didn't sell me on IDOL courses.
 We talked about my goals.
 Robin is the founder of the IDOL course Academy, and she's very approachable.
 She guided me to go for what I wanted and to think of the end goal.
 What did I want to achieve and how?
 I pondered that question for a few days before I decided to enroll.

 You never really complete IDOL courses Academy because there is such a wealth of information and resources are updated continuously.
-You have lifetime access to the resources and private Facebook group for the IDOL courses Academy members, so you truly are a lifelong learner.
 You will get to a point where you have created your portfolio, and you are ready to present your portfolio.
 When I shared my portfolio on LinkedIn, I was so nervous about the feedback and questioned what I wanted in my new career.

 I am currently a freelance Instructional Designer (ID).
 I have to pause when I say that because freelancing was never my goal.
 However, I’ve learned that I enjoy the freedom of freelancing and the amazing people I have met on my journey.